Trip Summary and Itinerary Map

 After your final morning at Elephant Room, your driver guide will transport you to either Kalama, Oryx or Buffalo Airstrip, roughly 30-60 minutes from camp.
-From there, you’ll catch a 1.5-hour flight to the Masai Mara.
-You will be greeted by a driver guide who will take you to your next stop in this itinerary; Alex Walker Serian.
-This is the first of Alex Walker’s camps, and it perfectly captures the essence of its name: meaning ‘peaceful, calm, serene’ in the Masai language.
+From there, you’ll catch a 1.5-hour flight to the Maasai Mara.
+You will be greeted by a driver guide who will take you to your next stop in this itinerary: Alex Walker Serian.
+This is the first of Alex Walker’s camps, and it perfectly captures the essence of its name - ‘peaceful, calm, serene’ - in the Masai language.
 It is also the ideal place to spend the last few nights of your Kenyan safari.
 The intimate camp has just five spacious rooms that are set above the Mara River with views over the Oloololo Escarpment.

 Located in the private Mara North Conservancy, you’ll feel as though you’re in your very own piece of Africa.
 You can enjoy daily game drives, however, if you’re looking for something more engaging, head out into the bush on foot or spend a night sleeping beneath the stars in a fly camping experience.
 Allow yourself to completely disconnect on your last few days of safari before heading home and back to the real world.

 Enjoy your last breakfast at Alex Walker Serian before heading off to Mara North Airstrip for your connecting flight back home.

 Prices, Departures and Inclusions

 Prices are per person based on two people travelling together.
 Travel during some peak season months will incur higher rates.